MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

     If you have a later version of the Sign-in Assistant, uninstall it before you install the Azure Information Protection client.
 For example, check the version and uninstall the Sign-in Assistant by using **Control Panel** > **Program and Features** > **Uninstall or change a program**.

-    For more information, see [AIP for Windows and Office versions in extended support](../known-issues.md#aip-for-windows-and-office-versions-in-extended-support).
+    For more information, see [AIP and legacy Windows and Office versions](../known-issues.md#aip-and-legacy-windows-and-office-versions).

 - **KB 4482887**